 Published - 25th March 2021

 When it comes to creating successful PR messaging, considered copy goes hand-in-hand with exceptional photography.
-Our senior PR account manager, Liz Dutton explains how to harness the power of photography to strengthen your communications.
+Our senior PR account manager, Liz Slack explains how to harness the power of photography to strengthen your communications.

 Copywriters like myself would like to think that our carefully crafted copy alone would be enough to capture the attention of our audiences.
 But that’s not the full picture (if you pardon the pun).
 Successful content relies on a combination of copy and images working together to draw readers in.